-King County provides local and regional services to 2.2 million residents, with a two-year budget of about \$12.4 billion and over 15,000 employees.
+KING COUNTY provides local and regional services to 2.2 million residents, with a two-year budget of about \$12.6 billion and over 15,000 employees.
 Many County programs have been affected by the COVID-19 pandemic and the resulting economic recession.
-Significant reductions were required in many areas of the 2021-2022 Proposed Budget, including services supported by the County's General Fund and bus and rail service provided by Metro Transit.
+Significant reductions were required in many areas of the 2021-2022 Adopted Budget, including services supported by the County's General Fund and bus and rail service provided by Metro Transit.
 The County has been providing a wide array of COVID-related services in 2020, relying mostly on federal and state funds.
 The County's ability to continue this response in 2021 is dependent on additional funding being available.
-County leaders are committed to an anti-racism agenda, which is reflected in significant reallocation of funds within the Executive's 2021-2022 Proposed Budget.
-Finally, several of the County's funds, including the General Fund, continue to be adversely affected by structural revenue limitations imposed by the State of Washington.
+County leaders are committed to an antiracism agenda, which is reflected in significant reallocation of funds within the 2021-2022 Adopted Budget.
+Finally, several of the County's funds, including the General Fund, continue to be adversely affected by structural revenue limitations imposed by the State of Washington .